Skip to main content

 HTTP Practical Demonstration and HTTP Practical Demonstration with unique filename DCV methods

-You can only use the HTTP Practical Demonstration DCV methods to demonstrate control over fully qualified domain names (FQDNs) exactly as named in the certificate request.
-To learn more, visit Domain Validation Policy Changes.
+Use the HTTP Practical Demonstration DCV methods to demonstrate control over fully qualified domain names (FQDNs) exactly as named in the certificate request.
+To learn more, go to Domain Validation Policy Changes.

 • Validate wildcard domains, such as *.example.com.

-• Include subdomains in the validation when validating a higher-level domain.
-For example, if you want to cover www.example.com, mail.example.com, and one.example.com when validating the higher-level domain example.com.
+• Include subdomains in the validation while validating a higher-level domain.
+For example, if you want to cover www.example.com, mail.example.com, and one.example.com while validating the higher-level domain example.com.

 • Validate entire domains and subdomains.